shawnhall/windows_ad/README.md

  - Added functionality so that the code can pull data from hiera
  - Added chaining to enforce execution ordering
  - Fixed some Powershell scripts that were causing errors
+ - Added some conditional flags to make installing AD and configuring the forest optional
+ - Added conditional flag to make writing to the xml file optional
  - Create/Remove a Group in Active Directory
  - Create/Remove members inside a existing Group in Active Directory
  - Add possibility to enter a password for user